 Happy Head’s hair loss solution is listed at $79 per month, with shipping included.
 Since you need a prescription, you’ll have to complete their online doctor’s consultation, which is free.
 So all in, you’ll be spending $79 a month for the 60 ML bottle of Fin/ Minoxidil/ Retinoic Acid.

 Strut Topical Hair Loss Review

 Strut’s topical hair loss product contains the two FDA approved hair loss medicines, Finasteride and Minoxidil, plus a vitamin-like compound, Tretinoin.
 The Finasteride, Minoxidil and Tretinoin concentrations in Strut’s formulations vary.
 That’s because they use a compounding pharmacy to mix different concentrations depending on what the physician recommends.

-As we mentioned in the Happy Head review, Strut contains a third active ingredient, Tretinoin.
-Slightly rehashing what we wrote in the Happy Head review, the Tretinoin is Strut’s compound may help promote blood flow to your follicles, making them healthier.
+As we mentioned in our Happy Head review, Strut contains a third active ingredient, Tretinoin.
+To quickly recap, the Tretinoin is Strut’s compound may help promote blood flow to your follicles, making them healthier.
 However, this is prescribed off-label, it’s not technically approved by the FDA to treat baldness.
 And it can make your skin more sensitive to the sun.
 Because there isn’t a ton of published medical research on Tretinoin and hair loss, it’s hard for us to say if this is a necessary ingredient or not.

 Something totally unique to Strut is that they can also prescribe Dutasteride for hair loss – either alone, or in combination with the Finasteride gel.
 Dutasteride is a drug prescribed off label for hair loss – it works somewhat similarly to Fin in that it reduces DHT, which can help your follicles stay healthier.
 Strut’s Dutasteride either comes as a separate topical formulation, or packaged with biotin into a capsule you can swallow.
 Again, it’s up to you!

 How to apply Strut’s topical hair loss solution

 Strut’s Fin gel is different than the other formulations that we’ve reviewed, and you use it differently as well.
 One major advantage of Strut is that you only need to apply it once a day, vs. the two times a day regimen that you need when you use the Hims or Happy Head versions.